Digital SLR Camera Crop Factor

 Crop Factor Multipliers

-Time for a little bit of math.
-Not much, I promise.
+Time for a little bit of math...not much, I promise.

 Make sure you understand this point before going on: even though the smaller size sensor is cropping the image, the perceived effect is that you have zoomed closer to your subject.